 How to Clean Up Overgrown Flower Beds

-As gardeners we get really excited when our gardens start filling in and looking the way we always imagined they would look; however, plants can go from looking mature to looking overgrown in just a few years.
+As gardeners, we get really excited when our gardens start filling in and looking the way we always imagined they would look; however, plants can go from looking mature to looking overgrown in just a few years.
+Maybe you have plants that are hollowed out in the middle.
+I’m talking about you Siberian irises.
+Or perhaps, you have perennials, like daylilies, that have started blooming less.
+Maybe that patch of black-eyed Susans is getting too big.
 If this is how your flower garden is starting to look, here are a few pointers for you:

-- Divide your plants.
+Now is a good time to divide plants that have gotten too big.
 I’ll say it again, divide your plants!
-Either give the divisions away, transplant them to a new place in your yard, or pot them up and sell them.
+Either give the divisions away to a fellow gardener, transplant them to a new place in your yard, or pot them up and sell them.

-- Do you have perennials that just aren’t your favorites?
-Get rid of them and add in some new variety.
+Do you have perennials that just aren’t your favorites?
+Find new homes for them and add in some new varieties.

-- Dig out an area and add a garden room, a place to sit and enjoy your surroundings.
+Dig out an area and add a garden room, a place to sit and enjoy your surroundings.
+Create an outdoor living space right in the middle of your garden.

-- Add in some landscape lights and other garden decor.
+Add in some landscape lights or fairy lights.

 More Flower Garden Articles